EdsonF/angular2quickstart/README.md

 Loads all 3rd party libraries from web hosted servers.
 Not suitable for more than a demo.

 ## ts-systemjs-npm
 Uses npm to install 3rd party libraries and system.js to load the modules.
+Works great, loads just what is needed.

 ## ts-systemjs-jspm
 Uses jspm to install 3rd party libraries and system.js to load the modules.
+Currently loads way too much: 2.8mb overall.